Shuzhengz/cse15l-lab-reports/report3.md

 plos/pmed.0020231.txt:        controlled trials, large observational studies (some prospective) suggest that this diet
 ```

 Words like _"motivational"_ are now also inlcuded in the search.
+This is useful because the
+`-H` command by default gives only the result with the exact word match, and using either
+`\>` or `\<`, depending on what part of the word you searched, we can search for matches with
+parts of a word.

 ### `grep -C` command